Recognize symptoms of Gaucher disease type 1 and understand the

 Symptoms can mimic other diseases, and many people are misdiagnosed.
 Make sure to talk to your doctor if you are experiencing any of the signs or symptoms listed below.

-Even if you are asymptomatic or have very mild symptoms, it is important to manage your disease as Gaucher can progress without noticeable signs
+Even if you are asymptomatic or have very mild symptoms, it is important to manage your disease, as Gaucher disease type 1 can progress without noticeable signs

 Avascular necrosis is the death of bone tissue due to a lack of blood supply.
 Osteopenia means bone loss leading to weak bones that are more likely to break.
 Osteoporosis indicates more severe bone loss than osteopenia and a higher risk of broken bones.